keithchad/alx-pre_course/README.md

-I have update my README.
+I have updated my README.